Business systems that run without chasing

 Most growing businesses operate the same way: a spreadsheet here, an app there, email threads holding it together, and someone's memory filling the gaps.
 It works until it does not.
-A person leaves and takes critical knowledge with them.
+A person leaves and takes hard-won knowledge with them.
 An order slips through because nobody checked the shared folder.
 Month-end reconciliation takes three days instead of three hours.

 Sales and Marketing